alessandrocandolini/cv-public/README.md

 # cv

-cv is in the new folder cv/new/cv.pdf (not the one in the main folder)
+Compiled with `xelatex` because of fonts.
+Fonts are in the font folder to improve portability.

+TODO
+* dockerise the build and use github actions to create the artifact and make the pdf downloadable from the release tab